 5. It is centrally located.

-You will have the best options for excursions from Prague, both planned in the program and individual trips you plan with your new friends.
+You will have the best options for excursions when you study abroad in Prague, both planned in the program and individual trips you plan with your new friends.
 Prague is in the heart of Central Europe and therefore is within an hour to an hour and a half flight of almost anywhere on the continent.
 By train you are four hours from Berlin, but only about two from the German border.
 Within a few hours on a bus you can be across the country in another part of the Czech Republic, Moravia.
 The Czech Republic borders several countries.
 Many people plan weekend trips to Vienna, Budapest, Bratislava, Berlin, and more.

 6. You can maximize day trips.